 - You don’t need to take it out and mash the bag.
 Just leave it until you’re ready to use it.

 - If you want to save a lot of starter, I still recommend freezing in one-cup portions.
 It makes it easier to gift, too, if someone calls to ask for some starter.
 You don’t want to have to thaw an entire batch just to get a cup out.

 - Don’t refreeze thawed starter.
 Use it, maintain it (start the 10-day cycle again) or discard.

 - How long can you save your starter in the freezer?
 Good question.
-Keeping in mind that I don’t run a food lab here, your starter should be good indefinitely if the bag isn’t damaged and the temperature is 0°F. I’ve revived frozen starter that was two years old and it came right back to life.
+Keeping in mind that I don’t run a food lab here, I recommend freezing your starter for up to 9 months.
+It makes sense that your starter would degrade over time, so that’s my conservative recommendation.
+Other factors include the quality of your bag (freezer quality vs something thinner), no damage to the bag (rips or tears), and a properly temperature-controlled freezer (max 0°F).
+That being said, I’ve revived frozen starter that was three years old and it came right back to life!

 When you’re ready to bake, or the day before (my preference), just follow the directions to revive your starter.